DAY 4 STARTS TODAY AT 12 PM

 What are the benefits for a destination of celebrating organisations that promote access and inclusion?

 Why was accessibility introduced in the Japan Travel Awards in the first place and how did it take the lead in the awards?
 Why is it crucial to have accessibility as a primary category in travel awards?
-These are the key questions we will address in the discussion as we introduce the Japan Travel Awards’ goal and two years in the discovery of Japan’s most inclusive travel destinations.
 The discussion will include Ally and Seiya Hongo, the founders of the Japan Travel Awards and Josh Grisdale, a leading Japan-based accessibility advocate and consultant and a judge for the Japan Travel Awards.

 Ally Hongo –